abdullah-kasim/laravel-shipping/README.md

 - Each user will have an `address_id` - this shall be the closest match that the server found.
 - **Remember, KEEP IT SIMPLE FIRST!**

+# What can be overridden?
+- The models - that means we'll create a factory with options - the user will be able to provide their own models
+- The calculation method
+-

 # DON'T DO THESE YET!
 - shopping cart